hoytpr/Helpful_scripts_and_things/MAUVE_XMFA_reformatting.md

     sed -r 's/^>..* />/' your_xmfa_file.xmfa

-I'm not a great coder so please feel free to improve on this one-liner.
+I'm not a great coder so please feel free to improve on this one-liner (thanks Dana).
 It seems to work for me.

 Xavier Didelot suggested the following Perl script based on my initial scripting efforts: